 WhatsApp is how it starts for every wholesale bakery.
-A cafe owner texts you, you reply with a price, they send an order.
+A cafe owner sends a text, gets a price back, sends an order.
 Simple.
 Personal.
 No software to learn.

-Then you get a fifth customer.
+Then a fifth customer signs up.
 Then a tenth.
-And suddenly you're scrolling through three group chats and two personal conversations trying to work out if the order for Thursday was the message sent at 9pm or the correction sent at 11pm.
+And suddenly the morning starts with scrolling through three group chats and two personal conversations, trying to work out if the order for Thursday was the message sent at 9pm or the correction sent at 11pm.

-You already know this is broken.
-You've just been too busy baking to fix it.
+Everyone running wholesale on WhatsApp already knows it's broken.
+They've just been too busy baking to fix it.

 What goes wrong with WhatsApp orders